Ronttikasa/city-bike-app/README.md

 # Helsinki City Bike App

 A pre-assignment for Solita Dev Academy, this app lets you view data about city bike stations and journeys in the Helsinki and Espoo area.
+The technologies used are Python/Flask for the app and PostgreSQL for the database.

 ### Building and running the app: